The Long-Term Swap Rate and a General Analysis of Long-Term Interest Rates: Introduction

 We introduce here for the first time the long-term swap rate, which we define as the fair fixed rate of a fixed to floating swap with infinitely many exchanges.
 To the best of our knowledge, there has not been any attempt in the literature to study the long-term swap rate so far.
-Our interest in the long term swap rate is motivated by the observation that some financial products may involve the interchange of cashflows on a possibly unlimited time horizon.
+In particular, we focus our attention on swap rates because, unlike $0$-coupon bonds, they are directly observable on the market.
+Our interest in the long term swap rate is also motivated by the observation that some financial products may involve the interchange of cashflows on a possibly unlimited time horizon.
 This is the case of some kind of contingent convertible (CoCo) bonds, which became popular after the financial crisis in 2008.
-Such products are debt instruments issued by credit institutes which embed the option for the bank to convert debt into equity, typically in order to overcome the situation where the bank is not capitalised enough (cf.\,\,\cite{Coco_1}, \cite{article_BrigoGarciaPede}, \cite{Coco_5}, \cite{Coco_4}, and \cite{Coco_2}).
-In the course of the crisis the importance of CoCo bonds for financial institutions to maintain a certain level of capital was pointed out in \cite{Coco_6}.
-In \cite{Coco_7}, the increase in the use of them in systemically relevant financial institutions was one of three main points that should be realised in the aftermath of the crisis to strengthen the financial system.
+Such products are debt instruments issued by credit institutes, which embed the option for the bank to convert debt into equity, typically in order to overcome the situation where the bank is not capitalised enough (cf.\,\,\citet{Coco_1}, \citet{article_BrigoGarciaPede}, \citet{Coco_5}, \citet{Coco_4}, and \citet{Coco_2}).
+In the course of the crisis the importance of CoCo bonds for financial institutions to maintain a certain level of capital was pointed out in \citet{Coco_6}.
+In \citet{Coco_7}, the increase in their use in systemically relevant financial institutions was one of three main points that should be realised in the aftermath of the crisis to strengthen the financial system.